freerange/site/soups/weeknotes/week-138.snip.markdown

 It's so easy to get completely caught up in work that you lose sight of *why* you're working.

-With that in mind, we've decided to make an effort to take that step back and talk about what's going on inside {l FreeRange,Castle GFR}.
+With that in mind, we've decided to make an effort to take that step back and talk about what's going on inside {l start,Castle GFR}.
 We believe in transparency, so it's an obvious way to demonstrate that.

 This week it's my turn.
 I'm already two days late, and we've got a lot to catch up on.